schreibwsag/crypto_xp_rs/README.md

 ==================================================

 Build: cargo build
-Run example: cargo run --example example_verbose.rs
+Run example: cargo run --example example_verbose

 Test Suite for crypto_full
 ===============================

-This ZIP adds a set of unit tests that exercise the SoftwareProvider through the provider-agnostic API traits.
+Incluldes a set of unit tests that exercise the SoftwareProvider through the provider-agnostic API traits.
 It assumes A1 (API) and A2 (Software Provider) are already merged into your project and `Cargo.toml` has the dependencies from A2.